microsoft/DMF/DmfSamples/SwitchBar/README.md

 Routine Description:

-    Continous reader has received a buffer from the udnerlying target (OSR FX2) driver.
+    Continuous reader has received a buffer from the underlying target (OSR FX2) driver.
     This runs in DISPATCH_LEVEL.
-Since this driver must syncrhonously read the state of the switches, this function just spawns a workitem that runs a PASSIVE_LEVEL.
+Since this driver must synchronously read the state of the switches, this function just spawns a workitem that runs a PASSIVE_LEVEL.

 Arguments: